HiLab-git/PyMIC_examples/README.md

 # PyMIC_examples
 [PyMIC][PyMIC_link] is an Pytorch-based medical image computing toolkit with deep learning.
 Here we provide a set of examples to show how it can be used for image classification and segmentation tasks.
 For beginners, you can follow the examples by just editting the configure files for model training, testing and evaluation.
-For advanced users, you can develop your own modules, such as customized network and loss functions.
+For advanced users, you can develop your own modules, such as customized networks and loss functions.

 [PyMIC_link]: https://github.com/HiLab-git/PyMIC